hasura/graphql-engine/docs/graphql/core/databases/postgres/schema/remote-relationships/index.rst

 See the following guides on how to create different types of remote relationships:

+- :ref:`Remote database relationships <pg_remote_source_relationships>`: To join data across tables between two different database sources, such as order information stored in a SQL Server database, and user information stored in a separate Postgres database.
-- :ref:`pg_remote_schema_relationships`: To join data across tables and remote APIs, such as custom GraphQL servers you write, third party SaaS APIs, or even other Hasura instances.
+- :ref:`Remote schema relationships <pg_remote_schema_relationships>`: To join data across tables and remote GraphQL APIs, such as custom GraphQL servers you write, third party SaaS APIs, or even other Hasura instances.
 For example, you can join customer data from your tables with account data from Stripe, Spotify, or Auth0.
-- :ref:`pg_remote_source_relationships`: To join data across tables between two different database sources, such as order information stored in a SQL Server database, and user information stored in a separate Postgres database.
-- :ref:`pg_action_relationships`: To join data across tables and actions.
-For example, you can join user data from your database with the response from a ``createUser`` action, using the ``id`` field.
+- :ref:`Action relationships <pg_action_relationships>`: To join data across tables and actions (i.e. Rest APIs).
+For example, you can join ``user`` data from your database with the response from a ``createUser`` action, using the ``id`` field.

 Benefits